-If you’re enjoying the planning of your wedding but want to a right-hand woman (or man) to ensure all your hard work comes to fruition in exactly the way you had hoped, a day-of wedding coordinator may be the best option for you.
+If you’re enjoying the planning of your wedding but want to a right-hand woman to ensure all your hard work comes to fruition, a day-of wedding coordinator may be the best option.
 Read on to find out exactly what an on-the-day coordinator does and how to find the right one for you.

 Why on-the-day wedding coordination is a myth

-You’ll often see planners with packages titled ‘on-the-day coordination’, but really there is no such thing, hence why I call it ‘wedding day management’.
+You’ll often see planners with packages titled ‘on-the-day coordination’, but really there is no such thing.
+You’ll notice I call it ‘wedding day management’.
 A planner can’t simply arrive on the morning of your wedding and instinctively know what is meant to happen.
-Instead, your on-the-day planner is likely to start working with you about 4 to 6 weeks before your wedding.
-From this point forward, they will then become the main point of contact for your suppliers, meaning that all their questions and demands are handled for you rather than stressing you out.
-I estimate, depending on the complexity of the wedding, it takes me approximately 15-20 hours ahead of the wedding day to complete all the necessary admin preparation as well as visiting the venue.
-I always do a site visit as I find it essential in order to spot any potential issues and explain things to suppliers.
+Instead, your planner is likely to start working with you about 4 to 6 weeks before your wedding.
+From this point forward, they become the main point of contact for your suppliers, fielding their questions for you rather than stressing you out.
+Depending on the complexity of the wedding, it takes approximately 10-20 hours of preparation ahead of the big day.
+I also always do a site visit as I find it essential in order to spot any potential issues and explain things to suppliers.

 Why would you need a day-of coordinator?